 Loaded with freshly grated zucchini, cinnamon and sprinkled with sugar – it’s going to be pretty hard to stop at just one slice.
 Plus, a gluten-free quick bread requires no yeast, kneading, or time to rise.
 It’s as easy as mix, dump, and bake!

-• Brown Sugar – You many use also substitute maple syrup or honey, but the baking time will extend.
-For a low carb zucchini bread recipe, you may want to try a sugar-free sweetener.
+- Brown Sugar – You many use also substitute maple syrup or honey, but the baking time will extend.
+I haven’t personally tried this, but a sugar-free sweetener may work as well.

 How To Make Almond Flour Zucchini Bread